ultralytics/ultralytics/docs/en/modes/predict.md

 ## FAQ

-### What is Ultralytics YOLOv8 and its predict mode for real-time inference?
+### What is Ultralytics YOLO and its predict mode for real-time inference?

-Ultralytics YOLOv8 is a state-of-the-art model for real-time [object detection](https://www.ultralytics.com/glossary/object-detection), segmentation, and classification.
+Ultralytics YOLO is a state-of-the-art model for real-time [object detection](https://www.ultralytics.com/glossary/object-detection), segmentation, and classification.
 Its **predict mode** allows users to perform high-speed inference on various data sources such as images, videos, and live streams.
 Designed for performance and versatility, it also offers batch processing and streaming modes.
-For more details on its features, check out the [Ultralytics YOLOv8 predict mode](#key-features-of-predict-mode).
+For more details on its features, check out the [Ultralytics YOLO predict mode](#key-features-of-predict-mode).

-### How can I run inference using Ultralytics YOLOv8 on different data sources?
+### How can I run inference using Ultralytics YOLO on different data sources?

-Ultralytics YOLOv8 can process a wide range of data sources, including individual images, videos, directories, URLs, and streams.
+Ultralytics YOLO can process a wide range of data sources, including individual images, videos, directories, URLs, and streams.
 You can specify the data source in the `model.predict()` call.
 For example, use `'image.jpg'` for a local image or `'https://ultralytics.com/images/bus.jpg'` for a URL.
 Check out the detailed examples for various [inference sources](#inference-sources) in the documentation.

-### How do I optimize YOLOv8 inference speed and memory usage?
+### How do I optimize YOLO inference speed and memory usage?

 To optimize inference speed and manage memory efficiently, you can use the streaming mode by setting `stream=True` in the predictor's call method.
 The streaming mode generates a memory-efficient generator of `Results` objects instead of loading all frames into memory.
 For processing long videos or large datasets, streaming mode is particularly useful.
 Learn more about [streaming mode](#key-features-of-predict-mode).

-### What inference arguments does Ultralytics YOLOv8 support?
+### What inference arguments does Ultralytics YOLO support?

-The `model.predict()` method in YOLOv8 supports various arguments such as `conf`, `iou`, `imgsz`, `device`, and more.
+The `model.predict()` method in YOLO supports various arguments such as `conf`, `iou`, `imgsz`, `device`, and more.
 These arguments allow you to customize the inference process, setting parameters like confidence thresholds, image size, and the device used for computation.
 Detailed descriptions of these arguments can be found in the [inference arguments](#inference-arguments) section.

-### How can I visualize and save the results of YOLOv8 predictions?
+### How can I visualize and save the results of YOLO predictions?

-After running inference with YOLOv8, the `Results` objects contain methods for displaying and saving annotated images.
+After running inference with YOLO, the `Results` objects contain methods for displaying and saving annotated images.
 You can use methods like `result.show()` and `result.save(filename="result.jpg")` to visualize and save the results.
 For a comprehensive list of these methods, refer to the [working with results](#working-with-results) section.